Criticism of SUVs: Sense of security

-Study into the safety of SUVs conclusions have been mixed.
+Studies on the safety of SUV collisions have been mixed.
 In 2004, the National Highway Traffic Safety Administration released results of a study that indicated that drivers of SUVs were 11% more likely to die in an accident than people in cars.
 These figures were not driven by vehicle inherent safety alone but indicated perceived increased security on the part of drivers.
 For example, US SUV drivers were found to be less likely to wear their seatbelts and showed a tendency to drive more recklessly (most sensationally perhaps, in a 1996 finding that SUV drivers were more likely to drive drunk).

+Actual driver death rates are monitored by the Insurance Institute for Highway Safety and vary between models.
+Historically, models like the Chevrolet Blazer were found to have some of the highest death rates among early SUVs due to their high rollover risk and lack of electronic stability control.
+Through vehicle redesign and the mandatory adoption of electronic stability control, this trend has changed.
+Recent studies by the IIHS have found that larger vehicles, including SUVs, offer significantly higher protection in a collision compared to smaller cars.
+In a 2020 report, the IIHS found that smaller cars and sedans were more likely to have the highest death rates.
+Half of the models with the lowest death rates were SUVs.
+Very large SUVs had the lowest overall death rate of any vehicle category.
+The IIHS went on to stress that vehicle mass is a crucial factor in occupant safety.
+Smaller vehicles have less mass, and offer less protection than larger vehicles.

-Actual driver death rates are monitored by the IIHS and vary between models.
-These statistics do show average driver death rates in the US were lower in larger vehicles from 2002 to 2005, and that there was significant overlap between vehicle categories.
+These statistics show that average driver death rates in the US were lower in larger vehicles from 2015 to 2018, and that there was significant overlap between vehicle categories.